GorgonMeducer/PLOOC/README.md

     - Users now can use arbitrary order for public_member, private_member and protected_member.
     - The separator "," can be ignored.
     - Simplified the plooc_class_strict.h template.
 Some common macros are moved to plooc_class.h, which will be shared by other template later.
-- \[08/14/2019\] Introduce support for limited support for polymorphism, version 4.30
+- \[08/14/2019\] Introduce support for limited support for overload, version 4.30
     - Use can use macro \_\_PLOOC_EVAL() to select the right API which has the corresponding number of parameters.
 - \[07/26/2019\] Syntax update, version 4.21
     - Modify plooc_class_black_box.h to use unified syntax as other templates.